testmailtt/webhook.site/docs/webhookscript/examples.markdown

 # WebhookScript Examples

 !!! info
     Do you have a nice example to share with other users?
 Or looking for even more examples?
-Take a look at the WebhookScript example repository, and make a pull request if you want to contribute: [https://github.com/fredsted/webhookscripts](https://github.com/fredsted/webhookscripts)
+Take a look at the WebhookScript example repository, and make a pull request if you want to contribute: [Webhook.site Script Repository](https://github.com/webhooksite/scripts)

 ## Convert a date